ArthurChiao/arthurchiao.github.io/_posts/2020-02-16-sre-notes-zh.md

 of how much excess traffic is thrown at the task.

-While we have a vast array of tools to implement good load balancing and overload protections, there is no magic bullet: load balancing often requires deep understand‐ ing of a system and the semantics of its requests.
+While we have a vast array of tools to implement good load balancing and overload protections, **there is no magic bullet: load balancing often requires deep understanding of a system and the semantics of its requests**.

 <a name="ch_22"></a>